m00racle/newPong/docs/docs.md

 ### Speed Tweaks
 Here is some tweak

-[ ] TODO the game feels boring seems like the speed is monotone
+[x]  the game feels boring seems like the speed is monotone

+for the moment I use the speed of the pad at 300 f, the ball initial speed at 200.
+Each time the ball collide with pad it increases its speed by 50 and each frame it will reduced by 0.1.
+Expect input and subject to changes in the future.

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**